bernie-skipole/acremscope-pi/docs/index.md

 adduser bernard

-Enable ssh, and generate ssh keys.
+Then log in as user bernard on the pi and generate ssh keys.

 ssh-keygen -t rsa -b 4096 -C “bernie@skipole.co.uk”

-From laptop, swap ssh keys with the pi, as user bernard:
+From laptop, swap ssh keys with the pi, as user bernard on laptop:

-ssh-copy-id bernard@pi_ip_address
+ssh-copy-id bernard@pi-ip-address

 Alternatively, your public key is in
 ~/.ssh/id_rsa.pub

-and this can be copied to a remote file ~/.ssh/authorized_keys
+and this can be copied to a remote file on the pi ~/.ssh/authorized_keys

 Back on pi, as user pi (bernard does not have sudo access)